Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 It's not the best news that you've heard when your auto mechanic tells you to replace your car's tires.
 It's essential, and it's a several hundred dollars investment.
 Is there a way to save on the new tires?

-This is a guide about buying blemished tires.
+This is a page about buying blemished tires.
 Great tips for when you are in the market for new tires but don't care about a scuff or two.